Naomi Judd remembered in song and tears at public memorial - KESQ

 Judd’s husband, Larry Strickland, spoke to those gathered explaining that his wife never met a stranger and enjoyed talking to everyone she came across.

-He read an email he received from a man who met his wife on a flight and shared how Judd expressed his love for her husband and their life together.
+He read an email he received from a man who met his wife on a flight and shared how Judd expressed her love for her husband and their life together.

 “Needless to say it brought great pleasure and comfort to me,” Strickland said, emotionally.